strieste/NXOS/IP_SLA/README.md

 Install the scripts to your NXOS filesystem

-scp vm_detectiop.py user@nexusswitch
+scp ip_sla.py user@nexusswitch

 ##Usage

-From a guest shell on NXOS, run vm_detection -h for usage parameters
+From a guest shell on NXOS, run ip_sla.py -h for usage parameters

 #Support
-As of 12/1/15 this script supports ESX 5.x/6.x, KVM and Citrix Xen
+=
 # License

 Copyright 2014-2015 Cisco Systems, Inc.